On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

 \subsection{Asymptotic Validity of the BGMM Posterior}

-As shown in \citet{kim02}, the limited information likelihood we have used for BGMM provides a large sample approximation to the true likelihood function of $\theta$ given the moment restrictions $Eg(D,\theta)=0$.
+As shown in \citet{kim02}, the limited information likelihood we have used for BGMM provides a large sample approximation to the true likelihood function of $\theta$ given the moment restrictions $\Ep g(D,\theta)=0$.
 One may ask about how well this approximation could be.
 For the validity of usual Bayesian inference, such as constructing the Bayesian credible sets, it is necessary and sufficient to impose Assumption 6 that $\V_n$ consistently estimates $\V$, i.e. $\V_n$ satisfies the generalized information equality as in \citet{kim02} and \citet{ch03}.
-However, due to the limited information contained in $Eg(D,\theta)=0$, in general one cannot expect the LIL $q(\D|\theta)$ to coincide with the true likelihood function $p(\D|\theta)$.
+However, due to the limited information contained in $\Ep g(D,\theta)=0$, in general one cannot expect the LIL $q(\D|\theta)$ to coincide with the true likelihood function $p(\D|\theta)$.
 Instead the quasi-posterior $q(\theta|\D)$ can be used to approximate the posterior of $\theta$ given some summary statistic from the sample.
 Let $\hat \theta$ be the minimizer of the GMM criterion function $\bar g(\D,\theta)^\top \V^{-1} \bar g(\D,\theta)$ over the full $p$-dimensional model space.
 So $\hat \theta$ is implicitly a statistic of the sample $\D$, and it does not depend on $\theta_0$ and the unknown true model $\M_0$.
-Since from Corollary \ref{barhat}, the BGMM posterior is asymptotically centered at the GMM estimator, one could conjecture that the LIL $q(\D|\theta)$ approximates the density $p(\hat \theta|\theta)$ of $\hat \theta$.
-Accordingly, the BGMM posterior $q(\theta|\D)$ approximates the posterior $p(\theta|\hat \theta)$ of $\theta$ given $\hat \theta$, at least in the first order asymptotics.
+Since the asymptotic center of the BGMM posterior is the first order approximation to the GMM estimator, one can expect that the LIL $q(\D|\theta)$ approximates the density $p(\hat \theta|\theta)$ of $\hat \theta$.
+Accordingly, the BGMM posterior $q(\theta|\D)$ approximates the posterior $p(\theta|\hat \theta)$ of $\theta$ given $\hat \theta$, at least asymptotically.
 In the following, we formalize this idea and show more general results under the model selection setup. \\

 For two generic models $M_1$ and $M_2$, we define the Bayes factor based on $p(\hat \theta|\theta)$ as